Kyoto-Osaka: The Travelers

 Impression: I already miss Jiro, the backyard, and the breakfast

 Friday morning.
-Along with Tom, Natasha, and Daniele, we leave the hostel and heading to Nara.
-We exchange stories.
-I talk with Tom on the train about the bottles in front of Japanese houses.
-Daniel doesn’t talk too much.
-Natasha talks about her study as an English literature student.
-We walk around Nara Park and feeding the deer who might think these sapiens are their food springs.
-Natasha and Daniele decided to leave early as they should catch up a Shinkansen to Hiroshima.
-We enter Todai-ji temple.
-There is a big Buddha Daibutsu statue in the main hall.
-The sound of morning prayer from my secondary school monastery greet me.
-I see a group of school kids crawl into a hole under the Daibutsuden statue; according to the legend for those who pass through the hole will be blessed.
-We walk around the park complex.
-There is a baby festival nearby and the parking area for baby strollers.
-I say goodbye with Tom at Nara station, I’m heading to Osaka
+Along with Tom, Natasha, and Daniele, we left the hostel and headed to Nara.
+We exchanged stories.
+I talked with Tom on the train about the bottles in front of Japanese houses.
+Daniele didn’t talk too much.
+Natasha talked about her study as an English literature student.
+We walked around Nara Park, feeding the deer who might think these sapiens were their food supply.
+Natasha and Daniele decided to leave early as they had to catch a Shinkansen to Hiroshima.
+We entered Todai-ji temple.
+There was a big Daibutsu statue in the main hall.
+The sound of morning prayer from my secondary school monastery greeted me.
+I saw a group of school kids crawl into a hole under the Daibutsuden statue—according to the legend, those who pass through the hole will be blessed.
+We walked around the park complex.
+There was a baby festival nearby and a parking area for baby strollers.
+I said goodbye to Tom at Nara station.
+I was heading to Osaka.

 Friday afternoon.
-I arrive at Tennoji station in Osaka.
-My hostel is about 500 meters from the station.
-It’s operated by foreigners with a working holiday visa, they take a part-time job here.
-An Argentinian in the living room says she works in a department store in Namba.
-Other part-timers ask me to join the karaoke party tonight but I say I should look for souvenirs because tomorrow I will leave Japan.
-After the chat, I walk casually to the Janjan Yokocho area.
-I stop for a moment in front of a place filled with old men playing Shogi then I eat udon near Tsutenkaku tower.
-Outside the shop a myriad blink neon light starting to illuminate the street.
-It feels like Tokyo with more boisterous people.
-Then I hunt for souvenirs.
-Then I walk till the Dotombori area, watching a group of tourists on the river from Ebisu Bridge, watching a kid jump rope in front of the big Glico sign, watching the face of Yui Aragaki in Don Quijote building.
-I stop by at a train toy shop.
-And for the farewell, I spend a sum of yen playing arcade games.
-At the hostel, I talk with an old polyglot who also takes a part-time job there.
-He demonstrates his language abilities and tell his peripatetic life from the last 20 years.
-Tomorrow is my last half day in Japan.
-Kansai Airport is ready to take something from me.
-Another part series of goodbye
+I arrived at Tennoji station in Osaka.
+My hostel was about 500 meters from the station.
+It was operated by foreigners with a working holiday visa—they took part-time jobs here.
+An Argentinian in the living room said she worked in a department store in Namba.
+Other part-timers asked me to join the karaoke party tonight, but I said I should look for souvenirs because tomorrow I would leave Japan.
+After the chat, I walked casually to the Janjan Yokocho area.
+I stopped for a moment in front of a place filled with old men playing Shogi, then I ate udon near Tsutenkaku tower.
+Outside the shop, a myriad of blinking neon lights started to illuminate the street.
+It felt like Tokyo but with more boisterous people.
+Then I hunted for souvenirs.
+Then I walked to the Dotombori area, watching a group of tourists on the river from Ebisu Bridge, watching a kid jump rope in front of the big Glico sign, watching the face of Yui Aragaki on the Don Quijote building.
+I stopped by a train toy shop.
+And for the farewell, I spent a sum of yen playing arcade games.
+At the hostel, I talked with an old polyglot who also took a part-time job there.
+He demonstrated his language abilities and told me about his peripatetic life from the last 20 years.
+Tomorrow would be my last half day in Japan.
+Kansai Airport was ready to take something from me.
+Another part in the series of goodbyes.